 Homebound Delivery Service

 The Library offers volunteer deliveries of books and other materials to those who are homebound due to short-term or long-term physical or health restrictions.
+Contact the Circulation Desk or call (203) 438-2282 ext.
+202 for more information.

 Our large print collection includes new titles from bestselling authors, as well as classics, nonfiction, and biography.
 Large print titles are located in the Bossidy Commons on the Main Level for your convenience.